coredpp/coredpp/readme.md

 Let's illustrate with the following example:

-1. A company `X` buys 100 tons of soybean.
+1. A company X buys 100 tons of soybean.
-2. Company `X` extracts oil from the soybean.
+2. Company X extracts oil from the soybean.
 The result is 20 tons of soybean oil; a byproduct of the extraction is 80 tons of soybean meal.
-3. Company `X` sells the 20 tons of soybean oil to company `Y`.
+3. Company X sells the 20 tons of soybean oil to company Y.
-4. Company `Y` processes the soybean oil into biodiesel.
+4. Company Y processes the soybean oil into biodiesel.
 The result is 20 tons of biodiesel.
-5. Company `Y` transports the biodiesel to a facility owned by company `Z`.
+5. Company Y transports the biodiesel to a facility owned by company Z.
-6. Company `Y` sells the biodiesel to company `Z`.
+6. Company Y sells the biodiesel to company Z.

 We have to start by putting those 100 tons of soybean into a DPP.
 Which begets the first question: which blockchain do we use?